ImperatorLang/basic-smart-contracts/README.md

 We want this to be a library of reusable components from which we hope you will find inspiration to develop your own contracts.

-## I'm not a developer, I want to buy a smart contract...
+## If you want to buy a smart contract...
 Reach out to us in any of the channels below and we can develop it for you.
 - E-mail: **developer'at'cent.stakepoolcentral.com**
 - Twitter: **@centstakepool**